namhyung/uftrace/README.md

     # disk iops           : 0 / 24 (read / write)

 The `script` command allows user to run a custom script on a data recorded.
-The supported script types are Python 2.7 and Lua 5.1 as of now.
+The supported script types are Python 3, Python 2.7 and Lua 5.1 as of now.

 The `tui` command is for interactive text-based user interface using ncurses.
 It provides basic functionality of `graph`, `report` and `info` commands as of